openhwgroup/cva6/README.md

 The corresponding integration patches will soon be released on [OpenPiton GitHub repository](https://github.com/PrincetonUniversity/openpiton).

-To activate the different cache system, compile your code with the macro `SERPENT_PULP`.
+To activate the different cache system, compile your code with the macro `PITON_ARIANE`.

 Note that this feature is still in Beta stage, and may hence not be completely bug-free.